YaLTeR/niri/wiki/Configuration:-Input.md

 - `dwtp`: disable-when-trackpointing.
 - `tap-button-map`: can be `left-right-middle` or `left-middle-right`, controls which button corresponds to a two-finger tap and a three-finger tap.
 - `click-method`: can be `button-areas` or `clickfinger`, changes the [click method](https://wayland.freedesktop.org/libinput/doc/latest/clickpad-softbuttons.html).
+- `disabled-on-external-mouse`: do not send events while external pointer device is plugged in.

 Settings specific to `touchpad`, `mouse` and `tablet`: